 What is Google Business Profile?

-Google Business Profile is what appears on the righthand side of the Google search results page.
-If you want to check what yours looks like, enter your organisation’s name in the search field and hit enter (don’t let it auto-populate with your URL, or it will send you straight to your website).
-You will likely see something like the example below (see the red arrow).
+Google Business Profile is the panel that appears on the right-hand side of the Google search results page on desktop, and at the top of the results on mobile.
+To see yours, enter your organisation’s name in the search field and press enter (do not let it auto-populate with your URL, or it will send you straight to your website).
+You will probably see something like the example below (see the red arrow).

 Why should we set up Google Business Profile?